Class Schedules Index | Course Catalogs Index | Class Search Page |

 SOC 4520 | Topics in Religion and Society (3) |

-This course focuses on various aspects of religion and society such as American culture, gender and the family, politics, science, religious diversity and pluralism, violence, and other emerging issues.
-Course was offered Fall 2023, Spring 2022 | |
+Offered Spring 2025 | This course focuses on various aspects of religion and society such as American culture, gender and the family, politics, science, religious diversity and pluralism, violence, and other emerging issues.
+Course was offered Fall 2023, Spring 2022 |

 SOC 4530 | Topics in Sociology of Health (3) |

-This course delves into sociological approaches to health, including the social construction of health and wellness, medicalization, the intersections of culture, power and inequality with systems of diagnosis and treatment, the social determinants of health, and the subjective experiences of health and disability/illness.
-Prerequisite: Six credits of Sociology or instructor permission. | |
+Offered Spring 2025 | This course delves into sociological approaches to health, including the social construction of health and wellness, medicalization, the intersections of culture, power and inequality with systems of diagnosis and treatment, the social determinants of health, and the subjective experiences of health and disability/illness.
+Prerequisite: Six credits of Sociology or instructor permission. |

 SOC 4540 | Topics in Politics and Society (3) |

-Offered Fall 2024 | This course explores the relationship between politics and society via a focus on historical and/or contemporary issues.
-Themes may include political power, the role of the state, collective behavior and social change, and civic culture and citizenship.
-Course was offered Spring 2023, Spring 2022 |
+Offered Spring 2025 | This course explores the relationship between politics and society via a focus on historical and/or contemporary issues.
+Themes may include political power, the role of the state, collective behavior and social change, and civic culture and citizenship. |

 SOC 4550 | Topics in Ethics and Society (3) |